Chao21/Chao21.github.io/_pages/research.md

-**2. Quantifying irrigation cooling effects on land surface temperature**
+**2. Quantifying Irrigation Cooling Effects on Land Surface Temperature**
 ------
 In the last two decades, agricultural irrigation areas evolved rapidly in China and altered local and regional climates.
 However, the increasing irrigation’s climatic effects with underlying biophysical mechanisms have rarely been investigated.